Vortex Mass in Superfluid Fermi Gases along the BEC-BCS Crossover: Conclusion and discussion

 We may compare our results to those previously obtained in the literature.
 First, note that we disregarded the relativistic or compressibility mass in our treatment.
 However, it is interesting to note that the expressions in the literature coincide with our result, apart from the correction factor.
 This opens up the question whether these should be seen as distinct, or whether they can be considered the same.
 Next, let us compare to the recent results by \citet{richaud2024}.
 Their derivation contains some parallels to ours.
-They also conclude that most of the internal mass is \emph{not} caused by the vortex core modes, as was assumed by Kopnin.
+They also conclude that most of the internal mass is \emph{not} caused by the CdGM states, as was assumed by Kopnin.
 In contrast to our derivation, they do not take into account the associated mass but only the internal mass.
 Furthermore, they do not consider the system-size dependence.
 That being said, the internal mass is computed in the same way (also considering the background subtraction at nonzero temperatures), but starting from BdG solutions.
-This calculation of the vortex mass is compared to a numerical simulation of the dynamics of a single vortex using a time-dependent DFT method.
+This calculation of the vortex mass is compared to a numerical simulation of the dynamics of a single vortex using a time-dependent density functional theory method.
 The vortex mass is extracted from the simulations by looking at the oscillation frequency of the vortex.
 In contrast to our calculations, the derivation is only done for a limited parameter regime in the BCS limit.
 Still, it is quite striking that they find good agreement with their time-evolution scheme, even when disregarding the associated mass.
-In contrast, our approach would suggest a mass of about a factor 2 higher.
-Some further analysis is needed to clear out this issue.
+In contrast, our approach would suggest a mass of about a factor of 2 higher.
+This would lead to an amplification of the transverse oscillations of the vortex compared to the ones observed in the numerical simulations in Ref. \citep{richaud2024}.
+We note that on BCS side our model predicts that the vortex mass decreases, whereas in Ref. \citep{richaud2024} an increase was predicted.
+Some further analysis is needed to clear up these discrepancies.
 Our results may be put in the more general context of multicomponent superfluids; indeed we used a two-fluid description, in which the normal component plays the role of the internal mass of the vortex.
 A similar picture is expected to arise for mixtures of Bose gases.
 There the minority component will accumulate in the vortex core leading to a contribution to the internal mass.